OUR PORTFOLIO Empower Health

 After completing needs assessment work in both Ghana and Kenya, the Empower Health team is commercialising this model in East and West Africa.

-While many programs focus on diagnosing hypertension, the management of the disease has received less attention.
-Tremendous opportunity exists to reduce complications of hypertension — including stroke and heart disease — and to lower the burden of chronic care management for clinicians, patients, and health systems.
+While many programs focus on diagnosing hypertension and diabetes, management of these chronic diseases has received less attention.
+As the world seeks to make progress towards the UN’s Sustainable Development Goals and as health systems look for technology and tools to achieve Universal Health Coverage, tremendous opportunity exists to increase awareness through screening, reduce complications of hypertension and diabetes, and lower the burden of chronic care management for clinicians, patients, and health systems.

 Hypertension, 2004 May: 43(4): 1017-22.
 E-pub 2004 Mar 22.